k-malek/neural_network/README.md

 Oof... done :) So, option one and option two are simillar, teachw is learning process which works UNTILL program thinks, that it learned desired task.
 Teach function is more classic - lets you choose number of lessons for your network.

+Of course you can teach whole generations with only one method.
+To do so, you may want to use the third option.
+Just type how many generations you want to teach and wait for RESULT LOG, which is auto-created during the process.
+It contains information about performance of every single network.
+I found it extremely helpful during my own work - rapid raises in average error values or "slow starts" gives you enough data, to rethink value of learning rate, size of network or number of lessons or population...
+There is still much to discover!

-Third option lets you watch learning process live (yeah, fun! :D).
+Fourth option lets you watch learning process live (yeah, fun! :D).
 It shows error function result x100000 in lower-right corner of canvas, so you actually know if your network learns, or no (anyways, be patient with it :) ).
 For many purposes error lower than 500 should be totally enough.

 # Save your network!